How Long Does Vegetable Soup Last In Fridge?

 Best Practices for Storage

-When storing leftover vegetable soup, it’s essential to follow best practices to maintain its freshness and prevent spoilage.
-Here are some guidelines:
+When storing leftover vegetable soup, follow these guidelines to maintain its freshness and prevent spoilage:

 1. Cool it Down: Allow your soup to cool to room temperature before refrigerating.
 However, don't leave it out for more than two hours to avoid bacterial growth.